antonio-morales/Fuzzing101/Exercise 7/Readme.md

    </details>

-Alternatively, you can download a newer version of libexif, and check that both bugs have been fixed.
+Alternatively, you can download a newer version of VLC, and check that both bugs have been fixed.